Lindurion/closure-pro-build/README.md

 Future support is planned for:
 - Message translation tools & separate output files for each supported locale.
 - RTL flipping of CSS styles (<i>e.g.</i> `"left: 20px"` becomes `"right: 20px"`) for RTL locales.
-- Custom externs files (e.g. if you want to include jQuery via a CDN src script tag, an externs file could tell the Closure compiler which symbols it can trust to be defined and include type information).
+- Custom externs files (<i>e.g.</i> if you want to include jQuery via a CDN src script tag, an externs file could tell the Closure compiler which symbols it can trust to be defined and include type information).

 License & Copyright
 -------------------
 This package is released under the Apache License, Version 2.0.
 See LICENSE file for details.

-License information for 3rd party tools used can be found under the 3p/ folder.
+License information for 3rd party tools used can be found under the `3p/` folder.
 License information for other npm packages used can be found in the information and/or source code for those packages listed on the [npm website](http://npmjs.org/).

 Copyright &copy; 2013 Eric W. Barndollar.